giovannilupi/dsa/README.md

 ## Features

 The implementations hereby provided are primarily intended for educational purposes, although some can offer practical usage.
-For example, the binary search implementation provided here is more convenient than the one in the [Standard Template Library (STL)](https://en.cppreference.com/w/cpp/standard_library).
-Other implementations, such as those of data structures already present in the STL, are only meant to showcase their internal workings.
+For example, the binary search implementation provided here is more convenient than the one in the [Standard Library (SL)](https://en.cppreference.com/w/cpp/standard_library).
+Other implementations, such as those of data structures already present in the SL, are only meant to showcase their internal workings.
 Additionally, some algorithms are implemented in multiple styles (e.g. iterative vs recursive) to explore different problem-solving strategies.

 A notable feature of this library is its use of C++20 concepts.
 While the standard has recently started promoting the use of concepts for all template arguments, practical examples are still scarce.
 This work features several usage examples of standard library concepts, along with new ones defined in the [alg_concepts](./include/dsa/alg_concepts.hpp) header.
 These custom concepts are primarily implemented by combining existing concepts from the C++ standard library using logical conditions.
 However, defining new concepts is far from trivial, so it is advisable to review them thoroughly before using them in serious applications.